 Since the backdoor pilot aired a few months before the official trailer was released, we already have a good idea who the show’s recurring cast will be.
 Agent LaCroix will be played by Julian McMahon (Nip/Tuck, Premonition).

 Alongside him will be his esteemed team members.
 Alana de la Garza, who has been a regular on crime shows like Law & Order, CSI, and Criminal Minds as Isobel Castille.
 As well as Keisha Castle-Hughes (Game of Thrones, Whale Rider) as Hana Gibson, Kellan Lutz (Twilight Saga, The Legend of Hercules) as Crosby, Nathaniel Arcand (Heartland) as Clinton Skye, and Roxy Sternberg (Absentia, Emerald City) as Sheryll Barnes.

 In FBI: Most Wanted, you have all the makings of an exhilarating crime series.
 The writers and directors have worked on many similar (and notable long-running) shows, and even the cast members are crime show veterans!

 On top of that, what’s not to love about seeing the worst criminal offenders being brought to justice?
-So, keep your eyes peeled for FBI: Most Wanted on your screens in early 2020 on CBS.Last updated
+So, keep your eyes peeled for FBI: Most Wanted on your screens starting January 7th.Last updated